isovector/thinking-with-types/prose/computing/4-type-errors.markdown

 Exercise

-:   Write a closed type family of kind `[k] -> ErrorMessage` that pretty prints
+:   Write a closed type family of kind `kind:[k] -> ErrorMessage` that pretty
-    a list.
+    prints a list.
 Use it to improve the error message from `FriendlyFindElem`.

 Solution